Meeting Times (Summer)

 When a course section is designated as a Writing Enhanced section.

-Course sections that require a new course title not used in the past will also require set up by the Office of the Registrar at the catalog level before they can be scheduled.
-For courses such as Studies In, Seminars, and other courses with specific topics, a New Course Title Form has been created.
-Please use the New Course Title Form to submit requests for new course titles to Wendy Mulder right away.
+Course sections that require a new course title that have not been used in the past will also require set up by the Office of the Registrar at the catalog level before they can be scheduled.
+For courses such as Studies In, Seminars, and others with specific topics, a New Course Title Form has been created.
+Please use the New Course Title Form to submit requests for new course titles to Megan Wheeler.

 It is important that departments send information to the Office of the Registrar about these courses using the appropriate forms as soon as they're known.
-This will allow time for the creation of the courses by the Office of the Registrar at the catalog level, and addition of courses to the schedule of classes, prior to the deadline for entry of schedules.
-The Office of the Registrar will notify you as soon as the courses are set up at the catalog level and ready for entry at the schedule level.
+This will allow time for the creation of the courses by the Office of the Registrar at the catalog level so they can be added at the schedule level prior to the deadline for entry of schedules.
+The Office of the Registrar will notify departments as soon as the courses are set up at the catalog level and ready for entry at the schedule level.

 Note: When setting up courses, make sure to have unique section numbers for each class.
-For example, ELEMECML 4186, for multiple topics - each topic must have its own unique section number (01, 02, 03, etc.).
+For example, ELEMECML 4186, for multiple topics - each topic must have its own unique section number (i.e. 01, 02, 03, etc.).

 Combined sections are used in two situations: